 a.
 Materiality – A description of the rationale for determining whether a decision, information, assumption, risk or other element of a principle-based valuation has a material impact on the modeled reserve.
 Such rationale could include criteria such as a percentage of reserves, a percentage of surplus and/or a specific monetary value, as appropriate.

 b.
 Material Risks – A summary of the material risks within the principle-based valuation subject to close monitoring by the board, the company, the qualified actuary or any state insurance regulators in jurisdictions in which the company is licensed.
-Include any significant information required to be provided to the board pursuant to VM-G, such as elements materially inconsistent with the company’s overall risk assessment processes.
+Include any significant findings or concerns related to the assumptions, methods, models, and supporting infrastructure (consisting of the policies, procedures, controls and resources).

 c.
 Changes in Reserve Amounts – A description of any material changes in reserve amounts from the prior year and an explanation for the changes.